-Answer/Response: No, unless there was going to be an increase in ROC emissions that exceed the currently permitted rate or an increase in TAC emissions that exceed a toxic risk assessment emissions cap.
+Answer/Response: No, unless 1) there is an increase in ROC emissions that exceeds the currently permitted rate, 2) there is an increase in TAC emissions that exceed a toxic risk assessment emissions cap, or 3) the new solvent is subject to the Rule 202.D.10.l provision.
 A source using a TAC should already be subject to health risk analysis (HRA) on a periodic basis per the AB 2588 process.
 During a new source review process, the District does a health risk screening analysis and performs more-detailed modeling if needed.
 If the PTO did not require a modification, when the District performs the permit reevaluation we will update any health risk data to reflect the use of the current solvent.

-Question/Issue: What about switching from an ROC solvent to a TAC solvent, would there be TAC emission limits in the permit?
+Question/Issue: What about switching from an ROC solvent to a non-ROC TAC solvent, would there be TAC emission limits in the permit?